 - ask your professors and preceptors; it is virtually guaranteed that one of them has a classmate or friend that followed a non-traditional path

 Chances are you’ll meet some cool folks, have some good conversation, and learn mountains about the various available roles.
 Always end a conversation with “who do you think I should talk to next?” and ride the wave.
-Don’t be afraid to check in every once in a while–especially with current fellows to ask how their program is evolving.
-As an added bonus, these conversations may pay dividends if you choose to apply to their program later.
+Don’t be afraid to check in every once in a while, especially with current fellows to ask how their program is evolving.
+As an added bonus, these conversations may pay dividends if you choose to apply to their program later (that said, beware I-met-the-program-director-once cockiness).

 This information will help you work out what specialties you might be interested in (or in my case, open up more possibilities to pursue); here is a brief list of common fellowship foci to get you started: